ElGuillermo/HLL_CRCON_Installer/README.md

 # HLL_CRCON_Installer
 Installs an Hell Let Loose (HLL) CRCON (see : https://github.com/MarechJ/hll_rcon_tool) on a fresh Linux system.

+This script will ensure you'll have the [required software](https://github.com/MarechJ/hll_rcon_tool/wiki/Getting-Started-%E2%80%90-Requirements#software-requirements) installed on your host.

+It will then install CRCON, as described in the [installation procedure](https://github.com/MarechJ/hll_rcon_tool/wiki/Getting-Started-%E2%80%90-Installation).

 ## Features
 - Checks for requirements (Git, Docker, Docker compose plugin) and installs them if needed
 - Downloads and installs the latest CRCON release
 - Configures the first game server to be managed (`.env`, `compose.yaml`, CSRF verification and Scorebot urls)
+- Asks you to define a new "admin" password

 Tested on :
 - [Debian](https://www.debian.org/) 12.9.0